Every word we speak is known to the LORD! That was my waking thought as I pondered Psalm 139.

 Omniscience is one point that David wants to make, yet prescience is included: not only does God overhear all conversations that I speak, but he knows them advance - before thoughts form in brains, or air vibrates the voice-box, or sentences pour past lips, the LORD knew the words I'll speak.
 In an imperfect, limited, sense, which needs carefully qualified, we are but actors who speak lines God penned for us!

 Sovereignty is another truth that the Psalmist helps to stress.
-For God to know words in advance then they all must be decreed.
-If every mouth is predicted it is governed by His power.
+For God to know words in advance, then, they all must be decreed.
+If every mouth is predicted, each is governed by His power.
 He cannot author bad words - but, for His own glory, by permitting second causes, he permits sinful human speech.
 All events criss-cross, according to His plan.
 Each continent, circumstance, character, relationship, mood and stress, contribute to the script in a way we cannot grasp.
 The education we have and vocabulary we acquire, including books we've read, affect our tone and talk.